danielsokolowski/django-thumbnail-works-bitbucket/docs/faq.rst

 **I have a question related to the development of this software.
 Can I email you?**
     Certainly.
 But, please, note that it might take a while until I get back to you.
-I am not in the computer software business and, unfortunately, I am not always available via email.
+Unfortunately, I am not always available via email.
 Thanks for your understanding.

 Support